Investing In Your Nonprofit's Capacity

 A week after the workshop, the attending nonprofit organization will be responsible for sending in their current Lifecycle Placement and Capacity Improvement plan (both short and long term).
 The majority of this information will be completed during the training.

-Participants who complete the follow-up Capacity Improvement Plan, will be eligible for a minimum 1-1/2 hour consultation* from a trained and experienced Nonprofit Lifecycle Consultant with the purpose of clarifying and providing direction on Capacity Improvement goals.
+Participants who complete the follow-up Capacity Improvement Plan, will be eligible for a minimum of 3 hours (up to 6 hours) of consultation* from a trained and experienced Nonprofit Lifecycle Consultant with the purpose of clarifying and providing direction on Capacity Improvement goals.

 *Dependent upon number of registered organizations therefore consultation could include more hours.